Endowed scholarships for Adult & Graduate Students

 Outline why you should be considered for this scholarship

 Established in memory of Marguerite Feinstein, a labor union leader in the State of New York who earned her undergraduate and graduate degrees from Marist College, the Marguerite Feinstein '74 Memorial Scholarship provides assistance to a working mother enrolled as an adult undergraduate student.
-Financial need is a criterion, and the award is made by recommendation of Student Financial Services.
+Financial need is a criterion, and the award is made by recommendation of Student Financial Services after the review of applications.